Kiffhost/exalted-scripture-understanding/Charms/Solar/Presence/Excellent Friend Approach.md

   - "[[Harmonious Presence Meditation]]"
   - "[[Listener-Swaying Argument]]"
 ---
 The Lawgiver inspires tremendous devotion.
 A Solar with this Charm is held high in the esteem of her allies.
-Anyone who holds a positive Defining Tie to the Solar can be persuaded to do inconvenient tasks (p.
+Anyone who holds a positive Defining [[Intimacy|Tie]] to the Solar can be persuaded to do inconvenient tasks (p.
 216) without a roll.